Khagendra Jamatia

 Khagendra Jamatia (c.
 1954 – 2 March 2018) was an Indian politician.

 A member of the Communist Party of India (Marxist) since 1983, Jamatia first represented the party while standing in the 1988 Tripura Legislative Assembly elections.
-He subsequently won reelection five consecutive times through 2013, and was again backed by the CPM in the 2018 election cycle.
-During his campaign, Jamatia was diagnosed with cancer, and died in the All India Institute of Medical Sciences in New Delhi on 2 March 2018, aged 64.
+He subsequently won reelection five consecutive times, and was again backed by the CPI (M) in the 2018 election cycle.
+During this campaign, Jamatia was diagnosed with cancer, and died at the All India Institute of Medical Sciences in New Delhi on 2 March 2018, aged 64.